 Because individual students have different needs, interests and abilities, Carmel High School provides a wide selection of courses.
 Each course is designed to meet the needs of a particular group of students.
 Therefore, great care should be taken to select the course that is most appropriate for an individual student.

-Their academic plans, in particular the subjects they wish to study in the future
+- The student’s academic plans, in particular the subjects they wish to study in the future.

 In order to take two math classes during the same academic year, a student needs to get permission from the Math Department chairperson.

 NEW!
 THE CARMEL EDUCATION FOUNDATION HAS FUNDED THE PURCHASE OF 2 PAIRS OF ENCHROMA COLOR GLASSES!